jenkinsci/influxdb-query-plugin/README.md

   * **Check Name** Name for the check to be run, it is display in console for better understanding of performed check.
   * **Influx Query**  InfluxDB select query supposed to return 1 value.
     It can be a sum, count or function returning only one value.
     May use Jenkins tokens such as build number in the query. e.g.

+         select count(errors) from DevOps where application = 'ArchRival2.1' deployment = '2-1-$BUILD_NUMBER'

+   It may also be a query against any metric in [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) that is filled by a step of the build, for example if you run a Load Test with
+   [Apache JMeter](https://jmeter.apache.org) with an [InfluxDB Backend Listener](https://jmeter.apache.org/usermanual/component_reference.html#Backend_Listener), you could query the errors to fail a build:

+        select mean(avg) from jmeter where transaction = 'all'

   * **Expected Threshold**  Threshold for the value returned by query result.
 If exceeded and if Mark Build Unstable is selected, the build will be marked unstable.

   * **Retry Count**  Number of times to execute the query as a single post-build step.